simonlourson/gcp-terraform-fastapi/README.md

 6) terraform plan : to visualize the resources that will be deployed later with the described configuration.

-Job Terraform Apply :
+#### Job Terraform Apply :

 Uses the same 1, 2, 4, 5 steps as Terraform Plan job but

 1. Retrieves the context.tfvars file from the bucket created in the first job.

-2) Terraform Apply to deploy the resources on GCP according to the configuration.
+2. terraform apply to deploy the resources on GCP according to the configuration.
 A retry mechanism has been implemented to restart the command in the event of failure.

-3. Terraform output: to display the external ip of the bastion, which can be used to access the API.
+3. terraform output: to display the external ip of the bastion, which can be used to access the API.
 It also displays the characteristics of resources created for test purposes.

-### How the FastAPI application is set up in the Compute Instance VMs?**
+### How the FastAPI application is set up in the Compute Instance VMs?

 Both private and public VMs are provisioned by Terraform with a specified startup script.

-#### For the private VM (startup\_fastapi.sh):</u>
+#### For the private VM (startup\_fastapi.sh):

 - Retrieve the current project information.